zdk123/SpiecEasi/README.md

 install_github("zdk123/SpiecEasi", ref='pulsar')
 library(SpiecEasi)
 ```

+## News ##

+The latest SpiecEasi (version 1.0.0 and higher) now uses the [pulsar package](https://cran.r-project.org/package=pulsar) for stability-based model selection.
+The methods are similar to previous releases, but contains some additional methods for [speeding up computations](#pulsar-parallel-utilities-for-model-selection)

+The input arguments have changed slightly (but are backwards compatible) but the data structure that is returned from `spiec.easi` has changed.

+The output to spiec.easi-fit models structure can be easily processed using new getter functions.
+See `?getOptInd` for usage.

+You can revert to the previous release ([0.1.4](https://github.com/zdk123/SpiecEasi/releases/tag/v0.1.4)) to avoid code-breaking changes.

 ## Basic Usage ##

 Lets simulate some multivariate data under zero-inflated negative binomial model, based on (high depth/count) round 1 of the American gut project, with a sparse network.
 The basic steps are